MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/webview2_ensurecorewebview2async_894842988.md

 ## -description

-Explicitly trigger initialization of the control's CoreWebView2.
+Explicitly triggers initialization of the control's CoreWebView2.

 ## -returns